Haufe-Lexware/acs-engine-runtime/README.md

 Now you're set and done to use the runtime image in your build pipelines.

+**Side note**: The build process may look a little complicated, but the reason for explicitly copying the source code into the container is that this will also work if you are running your build agents inside docker, i.e. if you are leveraging the "lightweight" docker-in-docker approach which uses the host's docker engine instead of actually doing real "docker in docker".
+If you are re-using the host's docker daemon, you cannot use volume mappings, as you're actually mapping the **host** directory into the new container, and not the **container** directory.

 ### Using the runtime image

 Inside your build pipeline, you can invoke the runtime image like this.
 It's assumed that the configuration JSON file (the API model) is called `model.json`, and that you want your output in the directory `output`: